dotNom/NomPy/README.md

 ```
 pip install -r requirements.txt
 ```
-Start the program by running 'NomPy.py' and use the GUI that pops up to set preferences.
+Navigate to the nomPy Source directory and start the program by running 'NomPy.py'.
+Use the GUI that pops up to set preferences.
 The map and table will open in your default browser.

 ## From executable:
 Download and extract the 'NomPy.Application.zip' file from the latest release, and run 'NomPy.exe'. *Note:* the application will not work unless 'NomPy.exe' is kept in the containing folder created when it is unzipped.
 If you would like to move the file, please create a shortcut that links to the original.